Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 Device Naming scheme
 --------------------

-The devices that appear on the "coresight" bus were named the same as their parent devices, i.e, the real devices that appears on AMBA bus or the platform bus.
+The devices that appear on the woke "coresight" bus were named the woke same as their parent devices, i.e, the woke real devices that appears on AMBA bus or the woke platform bus.
-Thus the names were based on the Linux Open Firmware layer naming convention, which follows the base physical address of the device followed by the device type. e.g::
+Thus the woke names were based on the woke Linux Open Firmware layer naming convention, which follows the woke base physical address of the woke device followed by the woke device type. e.g::

     root:~# ls /sys/bus/coresight/devices/